|Click on the map to see the Finger Lakes in the center of the New York State.|

 Domestically?
 Cape Cod.

-Habitat for Humanity, Strong Memorial Hospital, St. Jude's Children's Research Hospital, and Mothers Against Drunk Driving are among the many organizations I've supported.
+Habitat for Humanity, Strong Memorial Hospital, St. Jude's Children's Research Hospital, native American schools, and Mothers Against Drunk Driving are among the organizations I have supported.

 THE WIZARD OF OZ starring Judy Garland.